Skip to main content

 Protein Quantity and Resting Hormonal Profiles in Athletes

-A central question for many athletes and individuals engaged in serious is whether consuming protein quantities above the standard recommendations can augment the anabolic hormonal environment.
+A central question for many athletes and individuals engaged in serious resistance training is whether consuming protein quantities above the standard recommendations can augment the anabolic hormonal environment.
 It is often theorized that higher protein intakes might lead to elevated resting levels of key anabolic hormones like testosterone and growth hormone (GH).

 A study published in the Journal of the International Society of Sports Nutrition investigated this very question in experienced collegiate strength and power athletes over a 12-week resistance training program.